engity-com/bifroest/docs/reference/environment/docker.md

 !!! warning
      To set this property makes only sense as long you have a firewall in place, which prevents external attackers to connect to the host ports, and you have no other choice.
 Usually Bifröst can connect via the container networks to IMP directly (see [`networks`](#property-networks)).

-This is usually required, if you run Bifröst on a Docker/Podman for Desktop installation (such as on Windows or macOS) where the Docker daemon does not run on the host directly, but inside virtual machine.
+This is usually required, if you run Bifröst on a Docker/Podman for Desktop installation (such as on Windows or macOS) where the Docker daemon does not run on the host directly, but inside a virtual machine.

 <<property("cleanOrphan", "bool", template_context="../context/container.md", default=True)>>
 While the [housekeeping iterations](../housekeeping.md) this environment will look for containers that can be inspected by its docker daemon connection if there is any container that does not belong to any flow of this Bifröst instance.

-This is useful to clean up old containers which are leftovers after you changed the configuration of Bifröst.
+This is useful to clean up old containers which are leftovers after you have changed the configuration of Bifröst.

 !!! warning
-     If there are using multiple Bifröst installations the same Docker host, this should be disabled.
+     If multiple Bifröst installations are using the same Docker host, this should be disabled.
 Otherwise, each instance is removing the container of the other instance.

 ## Preparation Processes {: #preparationProcesses }